-Based on the results, we strongly believe that it is not trivial to propose effective countermeasures to the attack we showed in this paper.
-Indeed, it is the intention of the authors to highlight a problem that is becoming even more alarming after the revelation about the mass surveillance programs that are nowadays adopted by governments and nation states.

-In our opinion, the main limitation of our approach is related to the usage of supervised learning algorithms.
-It has to be considered that this technique is generally more efficient than the unsupervised learning since it takes advantage of the knowledge of each class of interest.
-However, it has two main drawbacks: (1) The training dataset has to be labeled with the intervention of a human, (2) It is not possible to recognize classes of events that have not been used during the training phase.
-(3) Upgrades might change traffic patterns.
+The main limitation of our approach has to do with our implementation of supervised learning algorithms.
+This technique is generally more efficient than unsupervised learning since it benefits from knowing each class of interest.
+However, it has three main drawbacks: (1) The training dataset has to be labeled by a human expert; (2) It is hard to recognize classes of events that have not been used during the training phase; (3) Upgrades (OS, browsers, applications) can change traffic patterns.

-We mitigated the first limitation using an automatic approach to label the network traces collected for the training phase.
-However, the second limitation cannot be addressed without revising the entire approach.